localstack/docs/content/en/user-guide/aws/opensearch/index.md

 OpenSearch Service is an open-source search and analytics engine, offering developers and organizations advanced search capabilities, robust data analysis, and insightful visualizations.
 OpenSearch Service also offers log analytics, real-time application monitoring, and clickstream analysis.

-LocalStack supports OpenSearch Service via the Community offering, allowing you to use the OpenSearch Service APIs in your local environment to create, manage, and operate the OpenSearch clusters.
+LocalStack allows you to use the OpenSearch Service APIs in your local environment to create, manage, and operate the OpenSearch clusters.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_opensearch/), which provides information on the extent of OpenSearch's integration with LocalStack.

 The following versions of OpenSearch Service are supported by LocalStack: